coronel08/my-notes/notes/docs/aws.md

         -   builds docker images, uses buidspec.yml(placed at root folder) for instructions
         -   by default can't access resources in VPC, CodeBuild is launched outside of VPC
         -   Timeouts - default value is 8 hours, can change it between 5 min - 8 hours.
+        -   Deployment - allows more control over deployment compared to Elastic Beanstalk(EBS)
+            -   in-place deployment -
+            -   blue/green deployment - provision a new set of instances, traffic is pointed to the new instances can revert to old instances if errors.
     -   AWS CodeDeploy - automates code deployment to instances.
         -   Order is Stop Application => Before Install => After Install => Start Application
         -   Deployment Groups - contains settings and configurations used during deployment such as rollbacks, triggers, and alarms